 - Discretionary: 15 hours

-The BACB recognizes both on-campus and online BCaBA® programs and approved course sequences.
+The BACB recognizes both on-campus and online BCaBA® programs and stand-alone Verified Course Sequences.
 Online programs in ABA allow students not residing near an institution offering an accredited program or professionals with demanding schedules to complete the necessary coursework through interactive, web-based courses.